-The following stories are not intended to say, “I’m so special” since we each are.
+The following stories of mystical experiences are not intended to say, “I’m so special” since we each are.
 They are intended to inspire you to revisit and learn from your mystical experiences.
 As you read my “mystical experiences,” reflect on ones you’ve had, but perhaps discounted as imaginary, daydreaming, or too subtle to be real.

 By the way, I put quotation marks around the word mystical because that is a misleading term.
 In the past, humans thought that any experiences beyond the usual five-sense-ones were “spiritual, mystical, supernatural, or mysterious.”
 Today, we enjoy the benefit of merging contemporary understandings with ancient wisdom teachings.
 Science and spirituality are working together now, at least on some fronts, to expand our views of reality.